Security and Resilience in AI Systems

 Identity and access control

-• Use Azure RBAC to control access to resources (VMs, AKS, AML, Storage).
+• Use Azure RBAC to control access to resources (VMs, AKS, Azure ML, Storage).

 • Apply Managed Identities (UAMI) in pipelines and automated services.

-• Adopt Entra ID + Conditional Access + MFA for human authentication.
+• Adopt Microsoft Entra ID + Conditional Access + MFA for human authentication.

 Tip: Temporary and federated identities drastically reduce credential exposure risks.